 2018 Tesla debuts worlds fastest sports car: Where is the automotive economy going when Tesla's new car can go 620 miles on a single charge and a couple dollars of electricity?
 The car can go 0-60mph in 1.9 seconds, 0-100 in 4.2 seconds and run a 440 in 8.9 seconds.
 If that doesn't impress you how about a top end of 250+mph.
 It is simply the fastest production car, ever.
 Not bad for a four seat family sport about.

 As fossil fuel companies debate over oil production, natural gas has replaced coal as the primary electricity power generating fuel in the U.S. Wind and Solar are the major source of new power generation, replacing both coal and gas as the preferred economic choice.

 Meanwhile GM and Ford are discontinuing their sedans in favor of SUVs and pickups.
 The artificially low gasoline prices are the result of heavily subsidized fossil fuel corporations.
 At some point that bubble is going to burst.
-With existing technology that can produce the new Tesla Roadster, just where to you see the automotive economy in 10 years; gas or zooming away on clean, efficient electricity?
+With existing technology that can produce the new Tesla Roadster.
+Just where do you see the automotive economy in 10 years; gas or zooming away on clean, efficient electricity?

 Image Credit: Tech Insider

 Why Are We Waiting?
 The Logic, Urgency and Promise of Tackling Climate Change: Lord Nicolas Stern discusses the changes taking place in the economic costs of climate change.
 Who is paying in money vs. paying in lives and future prosperity?
 The subject involves science, politics, ethics, psychology.
 Climate change cannot be addressed as an isolated subject.
 The evidence, acceleration and impacts are changing faster than anticipated.
 Substantial crisis action must begin immediately.

 Photo credit: YouTube capture